falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 A distributed version of Falcon which runs on distributed heterogeneous systems will be released soon.
-This work is accepted in IEEE CLUSTER 2017 title "Unnikrishnan Cheramangalath, Rupesh Nasre and Y N Srikant.
+This work is accepted in IEEE CLUSTER 2017 titled "Unnikrishnan Cheramangalath, Rupesh Nasre and Y N Srikant.
 DH-Falcon: A language for large-scale graph processing on Distributed Heterogeneous systems."

 ROOT FOLDER = ./
 Set the GALOIS_ROOT to appropriate directory in your machine. (modify the CPU-Galois/common.mk file)